martin-esparragoza/fnk/README.md

 ## Posix deviations?
 1. You shouldn't be trying to port code over usually.
 Its a HOBBY RTOS, most things should be custom
 2. I disagree with some POSIX functions as they can be restrictive or hard to manage errors.
-For example malloc can only return if it worked or didn't until further digging, I want error messages to be plentiful, easy to access, and give good information.
+I want error messages to be plentiful, easy to access, and give good information.

 TODO (FIX) LIST:
 - FAT16 Write